ImageMagick v6 Examples --

 Other Non-IM Techniques

 The "XV" program I use for manual image processing also generates thumbnail images, in a sub-directory called ".xvpics".
-The format of the images in this directory is its own thumbnail format (ignore the filename suffix).
+The format of the images in this directory is the programs own special thumbnail format (ignoring the filename suffix in that directory).
 These thumbnails are limited to 80x60 pixels so are a little on the "small" size (unless you hack "xv" to use larger thumbnails -- see link below).

-IM understands the "xv" thumbnail format (which is based on the "NetPBM" image format), so you can generate thumbnails using XV, then convert the XV thumbnails of the JPEG images, into GIF thumbnail images...
+IM understands the "xv" thumbnail format (which is based on the "NetPBM" image format), so you can generate all the thumbnails quickly using XV, then convert the XV thumbnails of the JPEG images, into GIF images for further processing...

 xv -vsmap & # generate thumbs with the "Update" button